 The world’s coral reefs are at great risk because of changes to the marine environment caused by pollution, ocean warming, acidification and overfishing.
-Globally the last decades have seen a reduction in oral reef abundance and biodiversity.

 Coral Reefs in Crisis

-Here in the Caribbean, Staghorn coral (Acropora cervicornis) is the main reef-building coral.
+In the Caribbean, Staghorn coral (Acropora cervicornis) is the main reef-building coral.
 There has been a decline of at least 80% in the Caribbean since the 1980´s, and in 2006 it was categorised as ‘Critically Endangered’ by International Union for the Conservation of Nature (IUCN) , just a category away from ‘Extinct in the Wild’

 The work of Expedition Akumal aims to proliferate the native staghorn population, in order to replenish the reef locally and balance out the macroalgae : coral ratio to a healthier level.
 There are many other threats to the staghorn population… we aim to reduce their impact by increasing the Staghorn base population size.